20+ Delightful Spring Activities for Kids and Valentine’s Day Unit Study Ideas❤️ | Thematic Learning

 Each section below has two ideas for you to implement.
 Adjust and adapt these to fit your needs.

-• Rain Cloud in a Jar: Teach about weather patterns by simulating rain in a jar using shaving cream and food coloring.
+- Rain Cloud in a Jar: Teach about weather patterns and clouds by simulating rain in a jar using shaving cream and food coloring.
 Discuss how clouds form and what causes precipitation.
+If you want to dig deeper into weather science as part of your spring study, check out my Types of Clouds Worksheets & Cloud Unit Study.

 Do you need some help with Spring printable freebies?
 Get mine below.
 For buying the full version of the math printable, scroll down.